The Kitchen Facelift Company

 2. Granite worktops Still Going Strong — Those of you who follow trends are aware that

 granite worktops have been popular for what seems like ages now.
 Some of the trendiest trendsetters

 have moved away from granite worktops, but the home building and home buying markets as a whole

 are still embracing them.
 As of mid 2016 granite was gaining in popularity for kitchen worktops, at the

 expense of laminates and solid surfacing.
-Even if this trend does happen to slow as 2020 unfolds, it’s
+Even if this trend does happen to slow as the year unfolds,

 3. Quartz Kitchen Worktops — While quartz has a small percentage of the total overall market share

 for kitchen worktops, the demand for quartz counters is growing.
 This is definitely a trend to watch for

 4. Butcher Block Countertops — Wood countertops command a significantly smaller percentage